Scaling Laws of the Throughput Capacity and Latency in Information-Centric Networks: Discussion

+As a possible example leading to equal probability of all the caches containing a piece of data, which is the basic assumption of Theorems \ref{thm:02} and \ref{thm:03}, assume that receiving a data in the local cache of the requesting user sets a time-out timer with exponentially distributed duration with parameter $\eta$ and no other event will change the timer until it times-out, meaning that $\mu=\eta$.
+Considering the request process for each content from each user being a Poisson process with rate $\beta$, and using the memoryless property of exponential distribution (internal request inter-arrival times), and assuming that the received data is stored only in the end user's cache (the caches on the download path don't store the downloading data), it can be proved that $\lambda=\beta$.
+Thus we can write the presence probability of each content in each cache as $\rho(n)=\frac{\beta}{\beta+\eta}$.

-Figures \ref{fig:traffic_req} (a),(b) respectively illustrate the total request rate and the total traffic generated in a fixed size network in scenario $\romannumeral 1$ for different request to time-out rate ratios.
-The total request rate in the network is the product of the number of requesting nodes and the rate at which each node is sending the request.
-The total traffic is the product of the total request rate and the number of hops between source and destination and the content size.
-Small $\lambda/\mu$ means that each node is sending requests with low rate, so fewer nodes have the content and more nodes are sending requests.
+Figures \ref{fig:traffic_lambda} (a),(b) respectively illustrate the total request rate and the total traffic generated in a fixed size network in scenario $\romannumeral 1$ for different request rates when the time-out rate is fixed.
+The total request rate in the network is the product of the number of requesting nodes and the rate at which each node is sending the request ($n(1-\rho)\lambda$).
+The total traffic is the product of the total request rate and the number of hops between source and destination and the content size ($n(1-\rho)\lambda B E[h]$).
+Small $\lambda$ means that each node is sending requests with low rate, so fewer caches have the content, and consequently more nodes are sending requests with this low rate.
 In this case most of the requests are served by the server.
 The total request rate will increase by increasing the per node request rate.
-High $\lambda/\mu$ shows that each node is requesting the content with higher rate, so the number of cached content in the network is high and fewer nodes are requesting the content.
+High $\lambda$ shows that each node is requesting the content with higher rate, so the number of cached content in the network is high, thus fewer nodes are requesting the content with this high rate externally.
 Here most of the requests are served by the caches.
 The total request rate then is determined by the content drop rate.
-So for very large $\lambda/\mu$, the total request rate is the total number of nodes in the network times the drop rate ($n\mu$) and the total traffic is $n\mu B$.
+So for very large $\lambda$, the total request rate is the total number of nodes in the network times the drop rate ($n\mu$) and the total traffic is $n\mu B$.
+As can be seen there is some request rate at which the traffic reaches its maximum; this happens when there is a balance between the requests served by the server and by the caches, for smaller request rates, most of the requests are served by the server and increasing $\lambda$ increases the total traffic; for larger $\lambda$, on the other hand, most of the requests are served by the caches and increasing the request rate will decrease the distance to the nearest content and decrease total traffic.

+Figures \ref{fig:traffic_mu} (a),(b) respectively illustrate the total request rate and the total traffic generated in a fixed size network in scenario $\romannumeral 1$ for different time-out rates when the request rate is fixed.
+Low $1/\mu$ means high time-out rates or small lifetimes, which means most of the requests are served by the server and caching is not used at all.
+For large time-out times, all the requests are served by the caches, and the only parameter in determining the total request rate is the time-out rate.

 However, when the network grows the traffic in the network will increase and the download rate will decrease.
 If we assume that the new requests are not issued in the middle of the previous download, the request rate will decrease with network growth.
 If the holding time of the contents in a cache increases accordingly the total traffic will not change, i.e. if by increasing the network size the requests are issued not as fast as before, and the contents are kept in the caches for longer times, the network will perform similarly.